stonemjs/docs/src/docs/deeper/development.md

 export class Application {}
 ```

-This approach makes it easy for users to plug in your package with minimal friction — no manual blueprint juggling required.
+This approach makes it easy for users to plug in your package with minimal friction, no manual blueprint juggling required.
 :::

 ::: important
 Even in declarative mode, you're still injecting a blueprint under the hood.
 It's just hidden behind a nice decorator wrapper.
 :::

-Declarative for elegance, imperative for control — your package should offer both.
+Declarative for elegance, imperative for control, your package should offer both.

 ## Blueprint & Service Integration